App Store Submission Checklist – How To Submit an iOS App To The App Store

 - Setup iTunes Connect Account: This comes with some helpful web-based tools to help you manage your apps in the App Store.

 - Setup your app for distribution: Before getting your app published, you’ll need an icon, screenshot or app preview, and metadata.

 - Upload your app: To upload your app, you can use Xcode.
 Once you’ve created an iTunes Connect record for the app, you’ll see the upload appear on the Activity section of “My Apps.”

 - Submit for review: This is the final step in the app store submission process where your app will be reviewed by Apple reviewers.
 This can take anywhere from 1-3 days.

 There’s a lot to consider when publishing an app to the App Store, and it can get exhaustive.
 That’s why it’s a good idea to begin by reading through Apple’s guidelines first to get a quick overview of their requirements to ensure your app is following along.

-Once that’s done, you can start testing your app and getting feedback so you can further update your app to ensure it’s good to go in the App Store.
 The key is to get started early and carefully review what’s been laid out in our App Store submission checklist so you can move forward with confidence.

 Your inbox wants some love.